 Day 12: On our last day we will descend to Yosemite Valley via the Snow Creek Trail.
 We will drop from nearly 2,600′ in 2.6-miles.
 We will then hike past Mirror Lake (now Mirror Meadow) on level ground for our last 2.5 miles before we head to the Backpackers Camp for our last night together.

 Day 13: After packing up camp we will do a final bonding activity together as we explore the secret Indian Caves.
-We will then return to Curry Village.
+We will then return to the Curry Village Pizza Patio.
 Here we will unpack and celebrate with pizza and beverages before we say our goodbyes.

 Note: Remember this is only a sample itinerary.
 We can accommodate late arrivals on this first day as communicated in advance.
 All 13 day trips will have a re-supply half-way through the trip.
 Participants are encouraged to pack an extra duffle bag with clean socks, shirts, underwear, etc.